TRX Suspension Trainer vs. Pull-up Bars

 Some good suspension exercises would be:

-This is a short list, but will suffice for our comparison.
+Now, that is a short list of TRX upper body exercises, but it works for our comparison.

 On the bars our short list consists of:

 - Hanging leg or knee raises

 - Triceps extensions and body rows (from under the dip bars)

 To compare these two options, I've chosen a handful of exercises we would want to be able to perform on both.